Anishinabe Fund

 • Be classified as a charitable organization under Section 501(c)(3) of the Internal Revenue Code or classified as an organization under Section 170(c)(1) of the Internal Revenue Code or have a fiscal sponsor classified as a charitable organization under Section 501(c)(3) of the Internal Revenue Code or an organization under Section 170(c)(1) of the Internal Revenue Code

-• Be located in or provide service to residents within: Bayfield, Douglas and Ashland Counties in northwest Wisconsin; or Aitkin, Carlton, Cook, Itasca, Koochiching, Lake and St. Louis Counties in northeast Minnesota; or the Bad River Band of Lake Superior Chippewa/Mashkiiziibii, the Bois Forte Band of Chippewa/Atisokanigamig, the Fond du Lac Band of Lake Superior Chippewa/Nah-Gah-Chi-Wa-Nong, the Grand Portage Band of Lake Superior Chippewa/Gichi Onigaming, the Leech Lake Band of Ojibwe, the Mille Lacs Band of Ojibwe or the Red Cliff Band of Lake Superior Chippewa/Gaa-Miskwaabikaang
+• Be located in or provide service to residents within: Bayfield, Douglas and Ashland Counties in northwestern Wisconsin, seven counties of northeast Minnesota (Aitkin, Carlton, Cook, Itasca, Koochiching, Lake and St. Louis) and/or the following tribal nations: Bad River Band of Lake Superior Chippewa/Mashkiiziibii, Bois Forte Band of Chippewa/Atisokanigamig, Fond du Lac Band of Lake Superior Chippewa/Nah-Gah-Chi-Wa-Nong, Grand Portage Band of Lake Superior Chippewa/Gichi Onigaming, Leech Lake Band of Ojibwe, Mille Lacs Band of Ojibwe, Red Cliff Band of Lake Superior Chippewa/Gaa-Miskwaabikaang

 Grant range